 The last set of settings.

-The reason I always use the large image is that the user does not know the size dimensions that your theme uses for featured image, posts and thumbnails.
-You can edit the size’s yourself or use tool to do so.
+The reason I always use large images is that the user does not know the size dimensions that your theme uses for featured images, posts, and thumbnails.
+You can edit the sizes yourself or use a tool to do so.
 Save settings after this and proceed to the next tab.

 Let’s go to the payments section.
 Yes, with the pro version you have full access to set up a fee for submitting a blog post.
 This will get the spammers not interested in submitting posts because they know their post is of not good quality.
 The people who pay a fee, you know they are serious about getting their guest post published on your blog and should expect a quality post to review.
 Let’s get to show you the settings available.
 You can still make it free to submit a blog post.
 It’s up to you.

-The rest of the settings is self-explanatory.
+The rest of the settings are self-explanatory.
 That’s it; this is the initial setup of the plugin then you can create a page for users to submit content like I just did.

-Above is the example of creating a form.
+Above is an example of creating a form.
 Here is what I created fast.

-Keep in mind; I created a default form without using every featured the pro version offers.
+Keep in mind; I created a default form without using every feature the pro version offers.

-When you create a form, on the post page, you will see a shortcode button in the editor to use that form.
+When you create a form, on the posting page, you will see a shortcode button in the editor to use that form.
 This is what I did to create that test form above.

-Set the new page and follow the instruction below for configuring it out.
+Set the new page and follow the instruction below for configuring it.

-- Secondly, create another new page named as “Edit” for editing the posts and insert the shortcode [ wpuf _ edit ].
+- Secondly, create another new page named “Edit” for editing the posts and insert the shortcode [wpuf_edit].

-- Create another new page called as “Profile”, it is for editing profile and adds the shortcode [wpuf _edit profile ].
+- Create another new page called “Profile”, it is for editing profiles and adds the shortcode [wpuf_edit profile ].

-- Create another new page called as “Dashboard”, it is for listing custom post type event and insert [wpuf_dashboard post_type=” event” ]
+- Create another new page called “Dashboard”, it is for listing custom post-type event and insert [wpuf_dashboard post_type=”event”]

 - There is a need to set the Edit Page option by going to the others tab on the settings page

-You can have two options of getting support from the devs of Plugin:
+You can have two options for getting support from the devs of Plugin: